 Traffic / Commuting

 Traffic in Mission Hills is minimal and there are many ways in and out of the neighborhood.
 You can take Washington down to I-5 or you can take it South until you get to the 163.
 University runs parallel and adds another way to get around town quickly.
-There are also several cut through South Mission Hills neighborhoods to get downtown.
+There are also several routes that cut through South Mission Hills to get downtown.
 Those can be quite tricky as many roads are dead ends and if you do not know your way it is easy to get lost.
-The areas which tend to sometimes back up with traffic are on Washington and University Avenue during normal rush hours.
+The areas which tend to sometimes back up with traffic are Washington and University Avenue during normal rush hours.
 Because you are so close to the main highways, commuting from Mission Hills is a breeze.

-Commute times to downtown are great when you live in Mission Hills.
+Commute times downtown are great when you live in Mission Hills.
 Simply go down to the I-5 south via Washington Ave. and you can be downtown in a matter of minutes.
 You are just a 20 minute drive up the freeway to North County and 20 minutes south on I-5 to South County.
 Getting to East County is 20 minutes as well once you get to the 94E via the I-5.
 You are smack dab in the middle of San Diego and everything is incredibly close.